Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 • Step 1: Fill out your personal information, including your name, Social Security number, and tax filing status.
 Check the box that corresponds with your situation: single, married and filing separately, married and filing jointly, qualifying widow or widower, or head of household.

-• Step 2: Complete this section if you have more than one job, or if you’re married and filing jointly — with one spouse the main breadwinner.
+• Step 2: Complete this section if you have more than one job, or if you’re married and filing jointly with with one spouse as the main breadwinner.
 Here’s what to do:

 • Fill out steps 2 through 4(b) on the W-4 form for the highest-paying job only.
 Keep those sections blank on the other jobs’ forms.